-Illinois Tax Handbook for Legislators, 2010
+Illinois Tax Handbook for Legislators, 2011

 This publication gives information on every significant Illinois state tax.
 Each is described in a separate section listing its history, rates, statutory authority, revenue collected, and disposition of proceeds.
-The Tax Handbook also notes federal taxes (if any) that apply to the same transactions; taxes on similar transactions in selected states (usually those with the highest and lowest rates); and taxes on the same items or transactions that local governments in Illinois are authorized to impose.
+The Tax Handbook also notes federal taxes (if any) that apply to the same transactions; taxes on similar transactions in selected states (usually those with the highest and lowest rates); and taxes on the same items or transactions that Illinois local governments are authorized to impose.

 The two largest sources of state revenue are the individual income tax and the sales tax.
 The state lottery, although not a tax, is also listed because it is a significant source of general state revenue.
-Figure 1 and Table 1 on pages 4 and 5 summarize state tax collections in fiscal years 2008 and 2009.
-The state also collected about \$1.5 billion in personal property tax replacement taxes from businesses.
+Figure 1 and Table 1 on pages 4 and 5 summarize state tax collections in fiscal years 2009 and 2010.
+The state also collected about \$1.2 billion in personal property tax replacement taxes from businesses.
 But that money is all distributed to local governments, so it is not reflected in Figure 1 or Table 1.
 Nor do Figure 1 and Table 1 reflect assessments on hospitals and nursing homes to help cover the state's costs under the Medical Assistance (Medicaid) program.
-Those assessments brought in \$1.7 billion in fiscal year 2009.
-The state also received \$340.2 million from the tobacco lawsuit settlement involving Illinois and other states.
+Those assessments brought in almost \$1.6 billion in fiscal year 2010.
+The state also received \$283.9 million from the tobacco lawsuit settlement involving Illinois and other states.